rafaelcgama/restore-uber/README.md

 - Parallelize the crawler:
 Split LinkedIn searches by city or alphabet range and run them concurrently using threads or asyncio.
 Faster collection, same headache.

-- Add proxy rotation & fingerprinting:
+- Add proxy rotation:
-Cycle through IPs, headers, and user agents to look less like a robot with insomnia.
+Implement rotating IPs, headers, and user agents to distribute requests and reduce detection risk.

 - Audit data cleaning logic:
 The mismatch between my script and Pandas still bugs me.
 Proper unit tests or a deterministic cleaning pipeline would fix that.

 - Introduce workflow orchestration:
-A lightweight orchestrator like Prefect or Airflow would let the process recover from partial failures and make it reproducible — not just “Alan’s cursed cron job that somehow works.”
+A lightweight orchestrator like Prefect, Luigi, or Airflow would let the process recover from partial failures and make it reproducible — not just “Raff’s cursed cron job that somehow works.”

 ---